Human reward hacking

 \[ R_{\text{human},t}^{\text{ops}}(y)=A_t(\cdot)-\lambda_t C(y). \]

-Intuition: \(E_t\) is what the evaluator emits, and \(A_t\) is the institutional rule that turns those emissions into the scalar we actually optimize.
+Intuition: \(E_t\) is what the evaluator emits, and \(A_t\) is the institutional rule that maps those emissions to the scalar we actually optimize.

 A reward model approximates this channel: